In This Article

 You’ll love the feeling of stability and power you’ll start to feel in your body after zooming out from only targeting your abs to a more global approach of working your whole core.
 And, you can augment your fit-body progress by drinking plenty of water, eating a high-fiber diet with lots of fresh vegetables and fruits, and avoiding highly processed foods and excessive alcohol.

 Ready to show your entire core some love?
-With the help of a body-positive fitness expert, we’ve compiled 12 of the best exercises for sculpting and strengthening your core.
+With the help of a body-positive fitness expert and the Tone It Up girls, we’ve compiled 16 of the best exercises for sculpting and strengthening your core.

 Meet the Expert

 In this exercise, you'll not only work your abdominals, but you'll strengthen the stabilizing muscles that lie deeper in the core, such as the transversus abdominis, which promotes proper posture, breathing mechanics, and spinal stability.
 “This is one of my favorite core exercises because it is so versatile for all fitness levels,” explains Ellis.

 - Lie on your back with your knees bent, your feet raised so that your shins are parallel to the floor, and your arms straight up into the air, perpendicular to the ground.

 - From this starting position, straighten and lower one leg until your foot hovers just above the ground, while you simultaneously bring the opposite arm straight down behind your head toward the floor without touching it.

 - Raise the leg and arm back to the starting position and repeat with the opposite leg and arm.